research

 Social content suggestion 3

-Before we talk about why you should not use AI video, let us talk about who is using it.
-Right now your TikTok feed is probably full of people complaining about AI slop and AI scams.
+Before we get into the platform data, let us talk about who is actually using AI video right now.
+Your TikTok feed is probably full of people complaining about AI slop and AI scams.
 There is a reason those two things go together.

 AI generated video has become the tool of choice for scammers.
 It scales deception.
 One person can create hundreds of fake product videos, fake testimonials and fake endorsements without ever showing their real face or filming a real product.